Rows21/NSGCCA/README.md

   - [x] Synthetic Datasets [synth_data.py](/SNGCCA/synth_data.py)
   - [x] TCGA Breast Cancer Database [RealData](/SNGCCA/RealData/) from (https://tcga-data.nci.nih.gov/docs/publications)

  (Feel free to post suggestions in issues of recommending latest proposed CCA network for comparison.
-Currently, the network folder is to put the current SOTA transformer.
+Currently, the network folder is to put the current SOTA models.
 We can further add the recommended network in it for training.)

  <!-- ✅ ⬜️  -->
  ## Results